 Maxmillian Angerholzer III

-Mr. Angerholzer serves as Managing Director of the Richard Lounsbery Foundation, a philanthropic institution in Washington, D.C. that awards grants primarily in science and technology policy, education, international relations, and security.
+Mr. Angerholzer serves as Managing Director of the Richard Lounsbery Foundation, a New York philanthropic institution that awards grants to support scientific and medical research, as well as science and technology policy, education, international relations, and security programs.

 Mr. Angerholzer holds a Bachelor of Arts (magna cum laude) in Political Science from The University of the South in Sewanee, Tennessee and a Master of Arts from The George Washington University’s Elliott School of International Affairs.
 He is a member of the Economic Club of Washington, DC and serves on the Advisory Board of The Salvation Army of Washington, D.C., as well as the Cathedral Chapter, the governing body of the Washington National Cathedral.